-During my postdoc at the University of British Columbia, I am investigating the cycling of the potent greenhouse gases methane (CH4) and nitrous oxide (N2O) in the Canadian Arctic.
-The rapid environmental changes occurring in the Arctic, which is warming at twice the rate of the rest of the world, have the potential to alter greenhouse gas emissions to the atmosphere, potentially creating significant climate feedbacks.
+During my postdoc at the University of British Columbia, I investigated the cycling of the potent greenhouse gases methane (CH4) and nitrous oxide (N2O) in the Canadian Arctic.
+The rapid environmental changes occurring in the Arctic, which is warming at least two times faster than the global average, have the potential to alter greenhouse gas emissions to the atmosphere, potentially creating significant climate feedbacks.

-We are collecting measurements from coast guard icebreakers, conducting helicopter-based sampling of rivers in the Canadian Arctic Archipelago, and collecting a year-round time-series at the new Canadian High Arctic Research Station in Cambridge Bay, Nunavut.
+We collected over 2000 measurements of CH4 and N2O from coast guard icebreakers, conducted helicopter-based sampling of rivers in the Canadian Arctic Archipelago, and collected a year-round time-series at the new Canadian High Arctic Research Station in Cambridge Bay, Nunavut.

 Seasonality of CH4 emissions in Cambridge Bay, Nunavut

-We are collecting year-round time-series of CH4 measurements in Cambridge Bay, Nunavut, in a river and estuary.
+We collected year-round time-series of CH4 measurements in Cambridge Bay, Nunavut, in a river and estuary.
 We have demonstrated that extremely high CH4 concentrations occur in riverine and estuarine waters during the spring melt period (50 to 1000 times greater than the concentrations throughout the rest of the year), and that this CH4 is rapidly ventilated to the atmosphere when ice cover retreats.
 In 2018, we used a robotic kayak (the WHOI ChemYak) to obtain three-dimensional maps of CH4 and CO2 distributions during this dynamic melt period.
-A preprint on this work is available at EarthArXiv.
-An interview with my coauthor Dr. Anna Michel, one of the developers of the ChemYak is available from WHOI Oceanus.
+An interview with my coauthor Dr. Anna Michel, one of the developers of the ChemYak is available from WHOI Oceanus and a science highlight is available on the US Ocean Carbon and Biogeochemistry website.

-Video of the ChemYak in Cambridge Bay, featuring my coauthors Victoria Preston and Kevin Manganini.
+Video of the ChemYak in Cambridge Bay, featuring study coauthors Victoria Preston and Kevin Manganini.
 Video by C. Manning

 A multi-year record of greenhouse gas distributions across the North American Arctic Ocean